 Only the current program is affected.
-Any copies of
+Any copies of the program existing on diskette remain unaltered.

-the program existing on diskette remain unaltered.
+the program existing on diskette remain unaftered.

 Unless a copy of the program exists on diskette or some other storage medium, the only way it can be retrieved after SCR is to retype it by hand.
 Therefore, it is important to make copies of the program on diskette before using SCR, if that program, or parts of it, will be used later.